 How to Avoid Common Signal Integrity Issues in Your Designs

-High-performance designs bring their own unique set of challenges in the world of electronics design.
+High-performance designs bring their own unique set of challenges in the world of electronic design, and you are not alone in needed assistance with signal integrity!

 The Birth of High-Speed Design

-The increase in high-frequency signal designs is tightly woven with the steadily increasing performance of electronics systems over the years.
-As system performance increases, the PCB ’s challenges begin to mount.
+The increase in high-frequency signal integrity designs is tightly woven with the steadily increasing performance of electronics systems over the years.
+As system performance increases, the printed circuit board challenges begin to mount.
 Dies become smaller, board layouts become more densely packed, and we constantly seek chips that provide the lowest possible power consumption.
 With all these rapid advancements in technology, we have found ourselves at the core of high-speed design including all of its complexity and considerations.
+No wonder signal integrity is so important!

 Looking Back for Perspective